omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 ## Conclusion
 Congratulations!
-You now have your own Virtual Data Center Service.
+You now have your own Virtual Data Center Service and Ubuntu Virtual Instance .
 You can start deploy your Applcations in the cloud!.